Exploratory Hidden Markov Factor Models for Longitudinal Mobile Health Data: Application to Adverse Posttraumatic Neuropsychiatric Sequelae: Appendix E: Additional Simulation Results

+This section presents additional simulation results that investigate the impact of various factors on estimation performance.
+Using the simulation settings provided in Appendix D as the baseline setup, we conducted eight additional sets of simulation studies by systematically varying various components.
+Specifically, for each test, we maintain the baseline setup except for the component under examination.
+These components include: i) sample size (N), ii) number of measurements for each individual ($T_i$), iii) J, iv) K, v) size of common variance $\bb{\Psi}$, vi) state-to-state difference in $\bb{\mu}_{j}$, vii) state-to-state difference in $\bb{\Lambda}_{j}$, and viii) transition frequency.
+Following are descriptions of the parameter specifications under various circumstances, followed by the results.

-For the test regarding the effect of common variance $\bb{\Psi}$, we consider the common variance to be .1$\bb{I}$, .5$\bb{I}$ and 1$\bb{I}$ (baseline).
-For the test regarding the effect of $\bb{\mu}$ distinction, we define the medium difference and minor difference as the following:
+When evaluating the effect of common variance $\bb{\Psi}$, we assess scenarios with the common variance equals .1$\bb{I}$, .5$\bb{I}$, and 1$\bb{I}$ (baseline), respectively.
+Regarding the effect of $\bb{\mu}$ distinction, we consider two additional settings of $\bb{\mu}$ by adjusting the state-to-state differences in $\bb{\mu}_j$ as specified in Table \ref{mu_diff}.

-For the test regarding the effect of $\bb{\Lambda}$ distinction, we define the medium difference and minor difference as the following:
+When investigating the effect of $\bb{\Lambda}$ distinction, we consider two additional settings of $\bb{\Lambda}$ by adjusting the state-to-state differences in $\bb{\Lambda}_j$ as outlined in Table \ref{lambda_diff}.

-For the test regarding the effect of the transition probability, we define the frequent transition as the probability of staying at the same state with the probability less than .70.
-The $\bb{B}$ corresponding to the frequent transition probability is as the following:
+For the test evaluating the effect of transition frequency, a frequent transition is defined as the probability of remaining in the same state being less than 0.70.
+The $\bb{B}$ corresponding to the frequent transition is specified in Table \ref{B_diff}, while the $\bb{B}$ in the baseline setting corresponds to infrequent transition.

-For tests regarding the effect of $J$ and $K$, we simply adapt the baseline setups accordingly and not report it here.
-Table \ref{tab:DTP} includes the results demonstrating the effect of different parameters and $J/K$ under the DT-EHMFM settings, while Table \ref{tab:CTP} includes results under the CT-EHMFM settings.
-Table \ref{tab:DTS} and Table \ref{tab:CTS} include the estimation results for different sample size ($N$) and different panel length ($T_{i}$) for DT-EHMFM and CT-EHMFM, respectively.
+For tests evaluating the effects of J, K, N, and $T_i$, the baseline setups are modified as indicated in the following summary tables.
+Table \ref{tab:DTP} presents the results under the DT settings, while Table \ref{tab:CTP} displays the results under the CT settings.